 #5 Updated by olemartin over 4 years ago

 It makes sense that rand default calls srand(time(0)) because that is exactly what happens in this case.

 For a given seed (starting value), the sequence of numbers that rand() returns will always be the same.

 If both servers are called with the same seed, ie time(0), they will generate the same sequence of numbers during the same second.
 I guess we will have to find something unique for the given lighttpd process.
 A combination of ip-address, pid, etc..

 I don't know a lot of C, so I would highly appreciate a little guidance on how this should be done.

-#6 Updated by icy about 4 years ago
+#6 Updated by icy over 4 years ago

 The generation of the "unique" cookie is pretty weak.

 But seeding rand properly is not so easy.
 Using time() could be enough for most cases as your processes are unlikely to start up at the same time.